melissazhangyz/financial_globalization/README.md

-# Data analysis of financial globalization: how excess saving in East Asia affect interest rate in US
+# An analysis of financial globalization: US and Eastern Asia and Pacific

 ## Overview

-This repo provides necessary materials for the data analysis of financial globalization.
+This repo provides necessary materials for the data analysis of financial globalization.The United States has witnessed its interest rate with secular deline.
+While the influencing factors for interest rate are various, a focus on global excess saving has driven the discussion to the global financial market.
+Data suggests that, instead of US itself, insdutrializing countries in East Asia and Pacific (EAP) area are major contributor to the global saving glut.
+In this study, a multiple linear regressio model is tested using 40-years data to examine the correlation between US interest rate and gross saving rate in EAP.
+The statistical result suggests that as EAP countries increase there saving rate, US interest rate tend to decrease in a significant degree.

 ## File Structure